Zoning Bylaw Rewrite

 The City of Burnaby adopted new SSMUH zoning regulations in June 2024 in order to meet Provincially mandated deadlines.

 In November 2023, the provincial government brought in new legislation to introduce changes to residential uses within transit-oriented areas (TOAs), which are those areas within 800 metres of SkyTrain stations and 400 metres of bus exchanges.
-The new legislation includes the following mandated zoning changes:
+The new legislation makes the following zoning changes:

 - Increasing permitted residential building heights within TOAs to allow for 8 to 20 storeys, in line with a newly prescribed distance-based framework